-Let consider unmodified, albeit simplified, standard neural network architectures, which is in line with the research area of information propagation \citep{poole2016exponential,schoenholz2017deep,hayou2019impact}.
-First of all, the stochastic process $\xdt_t$ needs to be of constant dimensionality, otherwise $\Delta \xdt_t$ is undefined.
-Consistently with the previous section we assume $\xdt_t \in \R^D$.
-For \cref{ass:inf_coeff} to hold we need $\Pr(\norm{\Delta \xdt_t}>\varepsilon|\xdt_t) \downarrow 0$ as $\Dt \downarrow 0$ for any $\varepsilon > 0$, i.e. we require the increments to vanish eventually.
-Intuitively this is due to the continuity of the paths of the limiting diffusion process.
-A fully connected feedforward neural network is expressed by
+We consider unmodified, albeit simplified, standard neural network architectures, which is in line with the research area of forward-propagation analysis \citep{poole2016exponential,schoenholz2017deep,hayou2019impact}.
+Consistently with Section \ref{sec:preliminaries_diffusion}, we consider a discrete-time stochastic process $\xdt_t \in \R^D$, which is assumed to be of constant dimensionality in order that $\Delta \xdt_t$ is well-defined.
+For \cref{ass:inf_coeff} to hold, we need $\Pr(\norm{\Delta \xdt_t}>\varepsilon\,|\,\xdt_t) \downarrow 0$ as $\Dt \downarrow 0$ for any $\varepsilon > 0$, that is we require the increments of the stochastic process $\xdt_t $ to vanish eventually.
+Intuitively, this is because the continuity of the paths of the limiting diffusion process.
+According to the stochastic process $\xdt_t $, a fully-connected feedforward neural network is expressed by

 for a nonlinear activation function $\phi: \R \rightarrow \R$ applied element-wise.
 We refer to $A_t \in \R^{D \times D}$ as weights and to $a_t \in \R^D$ as biases.
 Hence $\Delta \xdt_t = \phi(A_t \xdt_t + a_t) - \xdt_t$.
 Shrinking increments would imply that for all $x$, $\phi(A_t x + a_t)$ can be made arbitrarily concentrated around $x$ with a suitable choice of distributions for $(A_t,a_t)$.
 This cannot be achieved unless $\phi$ is linear or the distribution of $(A_t,a_t)$ depends on $x$.
 Indeed, fixing $x$ determines the values around which $(A_t,a_t)$ need to concentrate for the increments to vanish (if any), hence the increments will not vanish for a different $x' \neq x$, a fact that is most easily seen in the specific case where $(A_t,a_t)$ are scalars.